 19. Install Flatpak

-Flatpak is a software utility from Fedora that lets you access more applications and software packages in Linux and its various distros.
+Flatpak is a software utility from Fedora which lets you get access to more applications and software packages in Linux and its various distros.
 Many applications you might not find in Software Center, but with the help of Flatpak, you can bypass this.

 First of all, install Flatpak on Ubuntu using the following command.

-Once the installation is complete, sto integrate the flatpak plugin with Software Center, and execute the following command in Terminal.
+Once the installation is complete, to integrate the flatpak plugin with Software Center, execute the following command in Terminal.

 Now to get full access to all the applications on https://flathub.org/home, install the Flathub repository using the following command.

-Ubuntu and other Linux distributions collect system hardware data to analyze hardware on which current OS is being used and use the information to improve and provide stability updates.
+Ubuntu and other Linux distributions collect system hardware data to analyze hardware on which current OS is being used and use the information to make improvements and provide stability updates time-to-time.

 Settings -> Privacy -> Problem Reporting; in this window, disable the switch next to Send error reports to Canonical.

 21. Setup Online Accounts